BrianHicks/brianthicks.com/content/post/sets-filter.md

 ## `diff`

 But what if we want only the values in one set or the other, instead of both?
-That's a `diff` operation.
+To do that, we use `diff`.
 `diff` removes all the items in the second set from the first set.

 ![diff, in a Venn diagram](/images/sets/diff.png)

 Do note that we're implementing an *asymmetric diff*.
 That means that we're only removing values from *one* set.
-In some set implementations, this is referred to as subtraction (where `union` is addition.)
+Some set implementations (and most image editing programs) refer to this as subtraction (where `union` is addition.)
-Photoshop and other image manipulations usually refer to these terms this way.
 They refer to diff as a *symmetric diff*, which removes any items in common between the two sets, and leaves only items unique to one or the other.

-Elm's built-in Set implement uses asymmetric diffs, with the right-hand set removing values from the left-hand set.
+Elm's built-in Set uses asymmetric diffs, with the right-hand set removing values from the left-hand set.
 We'll do that too!

 ```elm